artsandmetaphysics/goodlifeodyssey/dialogues/why-not-make-america-christian.md

 date: 2021-05-22
 ---

+Dijon:: I've been reading this book from the eighties for the last few weeks.
+Our grandpa esteemed it highly, and it's still eerily relevant.

+Aaron:: What is it about?

+Dijon:: It's about the causes and effects of moral relativism in America and, in particular, in our universities.

+Aaron:: Is there anything in particular you've been thinking about?

-Dijon:: If you know Christianity is true, wouldn't you want it established by congress as the state religion?
+Dijon:: Consider this question: If you know Christianity is true, wouldn't you want it established by congress as the state religion?

 Aaron:: No---even if _you_ know it's true, other citizens may disagree.